martenson/galaxy_tools_management_template/README.md

 When set up it can also be used as a contact point for users to request tool installations from their admins.

-## walkthrough: Set up this template
+## walkthrough: How To Use This Template

-### assumptions:
+### Assumptions:

 The following walkthrough is detailed but makes some assumptions in order to not branch out too much.
 However the process can be altered to allow for many of these assumptions to change.

-- for tool installation you use exclusively the Main Tool Shed at `https://toolshed.g2.bx.psu.edu`
+- For tool installation you use exclusively the Main Tool Shed at `https://toolshed.g2.bx.psu.edu`
-- you have access to the API key of an admin user of the target Galaxy instance in an env variable called `GALAXY_API_KEY`
+- You have access to the API key of an admin user of the target Galaxy instance in an env variable called `export GALAXY_API_KEY`.
+You need to run `export GALAXY_API_KEY` to make it available to the Makefile targets.
-- you are fine with alphabetical order of tools within the tool sections
+- You are fine with alphabetical order of tools within the tool sections

-### step-by-step
+### Create Basic Tool Lists
 - create a new repository using the template `https://github.com/martenson/galaxy_tools_management_template` and `cd` into the containing folder
 - make and activate venv `python3 -m venv .venv && source .venv/bin/activate`
 - install requirements.txt `pip install -r requirements.txt`